 Creating the right environment for oral health as well as your overall health comes from eating a plant rich diet that is low in fat and low in refined carbohydrates.
-A healthy oral microbiome comes from having a balanced pH level from the foods you consume in your diet, and by eating antioxidant and fiber rich foods that feed healthy oral flora, along with avoiding the things that destroy your oral microbiome.
+A healthy oral microbiome comes from having a balanced pH level from the foods you consume in your diet.
+Eat antioxidant and fiber rich foods that feed healthy oral flora, and avoid the things that destroy your oral microbiome.
 Adding fermented foods to your diet will help feed the healthy bacteria and is antimicrobial against the unhealthy bacteria.

 As always, if you have any questions about this article or any of my content, please feel free to reach out to me directly ctiexec @ gmail . com